esoltys/Repo-Documenter/README.md

 This configuration will include all Markdown files, everything in the `src` directory, and all text files in the `docs` directory.

+## Binary File Handling

+The script now safely handles binary files:
+- Binary files (e.g., images, executables) are detected automatically.
+- Content of binary files is not included in the output to prevent corruption.
+- Binary files are listed in the repository structure but marked as binary in the file contents section.

 ## Output

 The script generates a Markdown file containing:

 1. A tree view of the repository structure (based on the configuration)
-2. The contents of all included files
+2. The contents of all included text files
+3. Placeholders for binary files

 ## License